isabella232/scope-services/tutorial-console-logger.rst

     stp_0_wrapper.js
     tag_manager.js

 Only files in the relative root should be edited.
-The files contain in short:
+In short, the files contain:

 client.html
   The main document.